RHUDHRESH/emosup/PROJECT_SUMMARY.md

 ## 1. Introduction

 The Emotional Assistance Chatbot is an AI-powered application designed to provide empathetic emotional support and reduce feelings of loneliness.
-Using advanced natural language processing and the Gemma 4B language model, the chatbot engages users in compassionate conversations, detects emotions, and offers personalized coping strategies.
+Using the **CrewAI multi-agent framework** and the Gemma 2B language model, the chatbot engages users in compassionate conversations, detects emotions, and offers personalized coping strategies through specialized AI roles.

 **Key Technologies:**
-- LangChain for conversation management
+- **CrewAI** for multi-agent orchestration
-- Ollama for local LLM inference (Gemma 4B)
+- Ollama for local LLM inference (Gemma 2B)
-- Streamlit for web interface
+- Streamlit & Next.js for user interfaces
 - SQLite for data persistence
 - TextBlob for sentiment analysis
+- **GitHub Actions** for CI/CD

 ---